 And then there’s the trusty standard ATX board.
 It’s the Goldilocks of the motherboard world, fitting snugly into standard cases.
 It has enough space, enough features, and enough flexibility to be a high-performance machine that you can overclock, should you feel the need for speed.
 Step down from that, and you’re tiptoeing into the danger zone where overclocking becomes more of a gamble.

 Which Should You Buy?

-If you are making a purchasing decision, compare the feature set of each board side by side, and if possible look at photographs of the boards.
-There is little point saying “I just need an ATX board, it has enough ports” if one of the PCI-E ports will be rendered useless for you by a dual-width graphics card.
+If you are making a purchasing decision, compare the feature set of each board side by side, and if possible, look at photographs of the boards.
+There is little point in saying, “I just need an ATX board; it has enough ports” if one of the PCI-E ports will be rendered useless for you by a dual-width graphics card.
 It could be that you do need the extra ports on an EATX board.
 Make sure that your case has the appropriate mountings for the motherboard that you decide to buy, and make sure that your power supply is good enough to run the motherboard and all of the cards and drives, as well as all of the fans attached to the case.

 Remember that PSUs will lose a bit of their output over time, so you may want a slightly higher wattage than you think you need as a buffer.
-A PSU with at least four 12v rails will give you the stability that you need, and prevent crashes in demanding games and other applications.
-It pays to invest in a top quality PSU for your machine.
+A PSU with at least four 12v rails will give you the stability that you need and prevent crashes in demanding games and other applications.
+It pays to invest in a top-quality PSU for your machine.

 I hope this EATX vs ATX would have been helpful to you.
 If you have any questions or need our assistance in deciding the best motherboard for your system, please share your question in the comment section.

 Is EATX Better Than ATX